kawazaki42/Noted/eng/eng.md

 <!-- it doesn't. -->
 Now that I've learned this, I see that some other questions to ask are _what architectures I should use for particular tasks_.

+Computer vision models are commonly used in OCR...

+Now

 ### Conclusion/Summary of main points